Jasonette/documentation/docs/components.md

 ---

 ##■  button
-A basic component that reponds to user tap.
+A basic component that responds to user tap.

 ![button component](images/components_button.jpeg)